aaguilar1034/CS-250-Repository/README.md

 I approach development iteratively.
 Rather than trying to build everything at once, I prefer breaking work into smaller, manageable increments that can be tested and improved continuously.
 Agile practices such as sprint planning, daily stand-ups, retrospectives, and backlog refinement help maintain focus and adaptability.

 In my future development work, I hope to continue incoporating: Iterative development cycles, continuous feedback loops, backlog prioritization, retrospectives for improvement, and clear documentation through user stories.
 Agile encourages flexibility and responsiveness to change, which is especially important in fast-moving technical environments.

+# What does it mean to be a good team member in software development?
+Being a good team member means communicating clearly, being accountable for assigned work, and supporting other team members when needed.
+It also means being open to feedback and willing to adapt.
+Collaboration is essential in Agile environments because shared ownership reduces bottlenecks and improves overall team performance.

+A good developer does not work in isolation.
+They actively participate in discussions, share knowledge, and help create an environment of transparency and trust.
+Strong teamwork ultimately leads to higher-quality software and more successful project outcomes.